zippyy/blog.techrelay.xyz/content/post/bitwarden-setup/index.md

 +     HEROKU_API_KEY
- 	Your Heroku API key - can be found in Account Setings -> APi Keys
+ 	Your Heroku API key - can be found in Account Setings -> APi Keys.
 +     HEROKU_APP_NAME
- 	The name of the Heroku application, this must be unqiue across Heroku and will fail if it is not [Value alphanumerical]
+ 	The name of the Heroku application, this must be unqiue across Heroku and will fail if it is not.
+[Value alphanumerical]
 +     HEROKU_VERIFIED
- 	Required regardless, if you have added a credit card on, your account will be verified to use built in addons, if not please see "NON VERIFIED ACCOUNTS" section [Value 0/1]
+ 	Required regardless, if you have added a credit card on, your account will be verified to use built in addons, if not please see "NON VERIFIED ACCOUNTS" section.
+[Value 0/1]

 4. In your Github repo page click on the actions tab and then click the BitwardenRSOnHerokuAIO_Deploy job and wait for it to complete.